 It’s not expensive.
 There is no training required, you can download or install it almost instantly.
 And, it’s easy to use too.
 Screen recorders are great for sharing informational content because they can record your screen and webcam at the same time.
 This means you can share your screen to show a step-by-step process, and using a webcam you can record a face which will keep the video personalized.

 If you’re using an advanced screen recorder like Vmaker (more about it in the next section), you can record your voice, annotate on the screen, and edit the videos too.
+Moreover, you can use an enterprise media asset management system such as Desynova, to keep different types of metadata as well as video content information in a safe place.
 To summarize, screen recorders have evolved as a complete video production tool which can be used by everyone to create informative content.

 To go deep into this, let’s talk about one such advanced screen recorder which seems to have done its homework very well.